vnphanquang/svelte-put/CONTRIBUTING.md

 ## Consistent Code Style

 1. Commit message should follow the [Conventional Commits specification][conventionalcommits].
-2. Code should be formatted with [prettier] and linted with [eslint].
+2. Code should be formatted with [prettier] and linted with [eslint] and [stylelint].
 They are already integrated into the codebase.
 See [package.json] for relevant scripts.
 There might also exist extensions for your editor that further enhance the experience with these tools.
    - [VS Code Prettier][vscode.extension.prettier]
    - [VS Code Eslint][vscode.extension.eslint]
+   - [VS Code Stylelint][vscode.extension.stylelint]

 ## Development Setup

 This is a monorepo managed with [pnpm] & [turborepo].
 Familiarity with [turborepo] is helpful but [turborepo] shouldn't stand in your way otherwise.

 The monorepo contains several "projects" (a folder with its own `package.json` - "package" in [pnpm] terminology).
-Using the term "subproject" here to include both "packages" (released to `npm`) and other npm projects.

 Typically you will only work in one project at a time, in which case the workflow is similar if not exactly the following: